Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Auxiliary results II

 We claim that, for the case where $\vert S_1(W)\vert=\vert S_2(W)\vert$, the factors in the quotient of products

 cancel pairwise.
 If we assume the correctness of the claim, it is obvious that we get the same result if we replace $\zeta$ by $\zeta^k$, where $\gcd(k,(m+1)h/p)=1$, hence establishing \eqref{eq2:2}.

 In order to see that our claim is indeed valid, we proceed in a case-by-case fashion, making appeal to the classification of irreducible well-generated complex reflection groups, which we recalled in Section~\ref{sec:prel}.
 First of all, since $d_n=h$, the set $S_1(W)$ is always non-empty as it contains the element $n$.
 Hence, if we want to have $\vert S_1(W)\vert=\vert S_2(W)\vert$, the set $S_2(W)$ must be non-empty as well.
 In other words, the integer $(m+1)h/p$ must divide at least one of the degrees $d_1,d_2,\dots,d_n$.
+In particular, this implies that, for each fixed reflection group $W$ of exceptional type, only a finite number of values of $(m+1)h/p$ has to be checked.
 Writing $M$ for $(m+1)h/p$, what needs to be checked is whether the {\it multi}sets (that is, multiplicities of elements must be taken into account)

 are the same.
 Since, for a fixed irreducible well-generated complex reflection group, there is only a finite number of possibilities for $M$, this amounts to a routine verification. \end{proof}

 \begin{lemma} Let $p$ be a divisor of $(m+1)h$.
 If $p$ is divisible by $m+1$, then \eqref{eq2:1} is true. \end{lemma}